Table of Contents

 Skipping Security and Legal Compliance

-Handling user data and payments comes with serious responsibility.
-One mistake can damage trust or lead to legal trouble.
+Handling user data and payments carries significant responsibility.
+A single mistake can damage trust or result in legal issues.

-- How to avoid it: Use secure connections, encrypt sensitive data, and follow legal standards like GDPR and PCI-DSS.
-Make privacy policies and terms of use clear to users.
+- How to avoid it: Use secure connections, encrypt sensitive data, and comply with legal standards such as GDPR and PCI-DSS.
+Clearly communicate privacy policies and terms of use to users.

 Real-World Examples of Booking Platforms